Submission Instructions (peer-reviewed)

 • AI Usage:

-• Submissions must be made through the ConfTool.
+• Submissions must be made through ConfTool.

 Specific Requirements by Contribution Type